taylorhakes/function-done/README.md

 [![build status](https://secure.travis-ci.org/taylorhakes/function-done.png)](http://travis-ci.org/taylorhakes/function-done)

-Handles completion and errors for callbacks, promises, observables, child processes and streams.
+Handles completion and errors for standard functions, generators, async functions, callbacks, promises, observables, child processes and streams.

 Will run call the function on `nextTick`.
 This will cause all functions to be async.